tohru-murakami/Yukari_Code_2/Quick_Start_Guide.md

 -rw-r--r--  1 user  staff  165868  1 24 11:04 grouping_ils.o
 ```

-### Run the Program
-You can now run the compiled executable as described in the "Run a Test" section above.

-## Use Yukari Code for Actual Anatomy Teams
+## Use Yukari Code for Actual Team Assignments

 In order to use the Yukari Code to optimize the assignment of actual  teams, the necessary data must first be prepared.

 ### Overview